North vs Davis Elementary: Leander ISD vs Austin ISD at a Similar Price (2025 TEA)

 For the full TEA breakdown, visit the North Elementary school page or the Davis Elementary school page.

-North Elementary is a big campus in the Cedar Park area, and its zone covers a wide range of housing options from townhomes to single family homes.
+North Elementary is a campus in the city of Leander, and its zone covers a wide range of housing options from townhomes to single family homes.
 The Leander ISD label is a draw for many buyers who associate the district with strong academics and well funded schools.
-At $480,000 median, the zone offers one of the more accessible entry points into Leander ISD, and the surrounding commercial development along the 183 corridor means daily errands are convenient.
+The 78641 ZIP, which contains the school, offers one of the more accessible entry points into Leander ISD, and the surrounding commercial development along the 183 corridor means daily errands are convenient.

-The B in Academic Growth tells you that teachers at North are getting results with their students, and the school’s 5 distinctions show strength in specific subject areas even as the overall rating sits at C level.
+The B in Student Achievement tells you teachers at North are getting results even as the overall rating sits at C level.
 Leander ISD has a track record of supporting campuses that need investment, so the trajectory here could improve as the district continues to grow.

 Davis Elementary: North Austin’s Quiet Middle Ground

 Davis sits in a pocket of north Austin that many buyers overlook in favor of flashier neighborhoods.
 The homes here are a mix of 1980s and 1990s construction with some newer builds filling in gaps.
 The area is genuinely convenient, close to the Arboretum, the Domain, and the major employment centers along MoPac and 183.
-At $575,000 median, you are paying the Austin ISD premium for a location that puts you in the heart of north Austin’s commercial corridor.
+The 78727 ZIP median is right around $486,500, in line with comparable Leander ISD zones, but you get a location that puts you in the heart of north Austin’s commercial corridor.

 The school itself performs at a solid C level across all domains.
 It is not going to win any awards, but it is stable, well staffed, and embedded in a community that has been here for decades.
 For buyers who prioritize location over school ratings, Davis offers a central position that is hard to replicate at this price anywhere else in Austin ISD.